quantori/edema-quantification/README.md

 #### THIS SECTION WILL BE UPDATED SOON

-Please cite our paper if you found our data, methods, or results helpful for your research:
+Please cite [our paper](https://doi.org/10.1093/radadv/umae003) if you found our data, methods, or results helpful for your research:

-Danilov, V.V., De Landro, M., Felli, E., Barberio, M., Diana, M., & Saccomandi, P. (Year).
-Harnessing Machine Learning for Laser Ablation Assessment in Hyperspectral Imaging.
-[Journal/Conference Name], [Volume(Issue)], [Page Numbers].
-DOI: [DOI]
+> Danilov V.V., Makoveev A.O., Proutski A., Ryndova I., Karpovsky A., Gankin Y. (**2024**). _Explainable AI to identify radiographic features of pulmonary edema_. **Radiology Advances**.
+DOI: [https://doi.org/10.1093/radadv/umae003](https://doi.org/10.1093/radadv/umae003)